Refinitiv/Real-Time-SDK/Java/README.md

 #### Supported Java Version
 The Elektron-SDK supports Oracle JDK 1.8 & 1.11, OpenJDK 1.8.

-Thomson Reuters fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.
+Refinitiv fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.

-Thomson Reuters will extend support to other platforms based on the following criteria:
+Refinitiv will extend support to other platforms based on the following criteria:
 - EMA Java is used with a J2SE 8 compliant JVM
 - All problems must be reproducible on one of the core platforms listed below.
-Thomson Reuters support teams will only be able to reproduce problems on the core platforms.
+Refinitiv support teams will only be able to reproduce problems on the core platforms.

 #### Supported Platforms
 The Elektron-SDK provides support for multicast connections using JNI libraries.
 Also included are closed source libraries for reliable multicast support and value add cache.
 These libraries are available for the following platform and compiler combinations: